AmirPasalic/postgres-performance-test/Docs/Introduction.md

 ## Project
 The goal of the project is to test how using a Document based(JSONB) schema affects query performance when compared to standard SQL schema.
-For this performance test we have some test queries written for a test database.
+For this performance test we have a test database, with test data and some test queries written for this database.

 ## Test Database
 The test database is called "CarReservationsDb".
 It is a very simplistic database and table design for the purpose to run some test queries.
 The database contains in total 6 tables.
-The database contains following tables:
+These tables are:
 - cars
 - customers
 - car_reservations